 Deontik was selected due to prior contributions in US digital health projects, including the semantic interoperability project at the US National Cancer Institute (NCI), and significant contributions to standards in health informatics, enterprise modelling and distributed computing.

 The Deontik principals have made significant contributions to standards over many years, particularly in the area of digital health.
 This has included:

 Our principal Zoran Milosevic is a current member of the HL7 International architecture board, which recognized his expertise in RM-ODP and its enterprise language.
 Zoran is also co-author of the book Building Enterprise Systems with ODP.
 Our principal Andrew Berry was the original editor of AS 5552-2013— E-health secure message delivery

 is a boutique consultancy founded in 2004.
 The business was built upon a productive collaboration between Zoran Milosevic and Andrew Berry first established at DSTC, leveraging their complementary research and commercial experience.

 Our name refers to a logic of permissions, prohibitions and obligations developed by philosopher Ernst Mally, also known as deontic logic.
 We use this logic extensively in our research and in the specification of policies and contracts.
 The term is derived from the Greek word deon meaning duty or obligation.

 Zoran is Deontik's principal consultant and an internationally recognized authority on enterprise modelling and architecture, digital contracts and digital health, with a recent focus on AI, privacy and ethics.
-Zoran has provided valued advice to executives and senior management in a range of organisations and sectors.
-Zoran sits on the HL7 International Architecture Board and is the founder of the IEEE Enterprise Computing Conference (EDOC).
+He has provided valued advice to executives and senior management in a range of organisations and sectors.